titipata/customize_ipython_notebook/README.md

 `ipython profile create klab`

 Note that `klab` is the profile name.
-Then, we will add this `css` file and logo into the folder to custom your ipython notebook!
-You can locate `.ipython` location by typing `ipython locate` in bash.
+Our final goal, we will add this `css` file and logo `ipynblogo.png` into the folder to custom your ipython notebook!
+First, we can locate `.ipython` location by typing

+`ipython locate`

+in bash shell.
 Then we can go to that directory.
 We will see `profile_klab` folder located in `.ipython` folder.
 Now, we can place given file to the directory that we have created.
-The location of `custom.css` file is usually located in this location:
+Suppose the `.ipython` is located in home directory, the location of `custom.css` file is located in this given location:

 `~/.ipython/profile_klab/static/custom/custom.css`